rhjacobsen/CN_workshops/Workshops/README.md

 ### How can I transfer files between my host OS and the GNS3 VM

 I do not know this yet.
-Try to look [here](https://www.itechtics.com/share-files-between-guest-host-hyper-v/).
+Try to look [here](https://www.itechtics.com/share-files-between-guest-host-hyper-v/) or check out [this](https://www.youtube.com/watch?v=pQHZ3sgQNrM) video.